 What are Actors?

-Actors represent the living, interactive part of a game.
+Actors are the living, interactive parts of a game.
 Actors are the players, enemies, projectiles, vehicles, inteface elements and anything in a game that "lives."

 Every actor can be broken up into a few common elements.

 - Appearance - How the actor looks or appears in-game.

 - Behavior - How the actor behaves or acts.

 - Physics - How the actor interacts with the world when it collides with it.
 This also determines what shape(s) the actor takes on, whether it's a box, a circle or something else.

 Appearance dictates how an Actor looks.
 In the 2D games we build, we call these animations.